7 Best Free Visme Alternatives in 2026 (No Watermark)

 - Science-specific templates are limited

-2. ConceptViz — Best for AI-Generated Science Diagrams
+2. ConceptViz — Best for AI-Generated Diagrams

 Price: Free tier (3 credits) + Paid plans from $9.90/month